Right of abode: EU, EEA, and the Schengen Agreement

 Citizens of the European Economic Area (the European Union plus Iceland, Liechtenstein, and Norway) and Switzerland enjoy the freedom to travel to, live in, and work in any participating country without needing a work permit or visa, although transitory dispositions may restrict the rights of citizens of new member states to work in other countries.
 This is defined by the Directive 2004/38/EC on the right to move and reside freely.

 However, rights to live in another EU/EEA state are not absolute.
 To reside in another EU/EEA state, one must either be working, job-hunting, a student, or otherwise have sufficient financial resources and health insurance to ensure they do not become a burden on the social services of the host country.
 States may also require nationals of other EU/EEA states to register their presence with the authorities after a certain period of time.
 EU/EEA states may deport nationals of other EU/EEA states and issue exclusion orders against them on grounds of public policy, public security, or public health.
 For example, those who commit serious crimes or come to rely on welfare may be deported.
 However, those subjected to such exclusion orders must be able to appeal them after a maximum period of three years, as per EU regulations.
 Under no circumstances can an EU/EEA state exclude a national of another EU/EEA state for life.

 Any EU/EEA national who completes a five-year period of uninterrupted legal residence in another EU/EEA state becomes eligible for permanent residence, after which their presence is no longer subjected to any conditions, and they may apply for benefits that would previously have been grounds for removal, such as welfare.
 Permanent residency can only be revoked after a two-year absence.

 Schengen Agreement

 Nearly all EU/EEA countries are part of the Schengen Area; a group of countries that have signed the Schengen Agreement, which abolishes border controls between participating states, although it allows border controls to be temporarily set up in exceptional circumstances.
 The EEA countries and Switzerland have signed the Schengen treaty.
-Several of the new member states have not yet fully implemented it.
+New EU members usually become full members of Schengen after a transition period.

-However, a few European countries require all persons to carry an identity card or passport and proof of nationality is normally required to take up residence in any member state.
+A few European countries require all persons to carry an identity card or passport, and proof of nationality is normally required to take up residence in any member state.
 Thus, while the Schengen Agreement facilitates the movement of persons across frontiers, it makes no substantive difference to residence rights.

 Nordic Passport Union

 The Nordic Passport Union gives the citizens of Nordic countries the right to freely travel to and reside in other Nordic countries without a passport or residence permit.
+The union includes the Faroe Islands and Greenland, which do not belong to the EU or the Schengen Area.